Smallville was a decade-long WB/CW hit that gave us the story of Clark Kent's

 Twitter | Facebook | Tumblr

-Among the first spec pieces I wrote after college in an attempt to broaden my fledgling freelance career beyond the comics industry was an article that revolved around what we now call mashups.
+Among the first spec pieces I wrote in an attempt to broaden my fledgling freelance career outside the comics industry after college was a short goof for a film magazine that revolved around what we now call mashups.

 The United States Postal Service announced this past week that it would be releasing